-- 31 acres along the shoreline of Henderson Inlet, west of Johnson Point Road in northern Thurston County.
+- In 2017 Capitol Land Trust purchased 49 acres from George and Marcia Brown along the shoreline of Henderson Inlet, west of Johnson Point Road in northern Thurston County.

 - This property contains three wetland systems, several streams, a rare, pristine, estuarine environment, as well as mature coniferous forest adjacent to the marine environment, and mixed upland deciduous and coniferous forest communities.